Skip to main content

 View and compare the data in new ways

 Column charts are a great way of sharing large amounts of data in an easy to understand way.
 However, sometimes you may want to visualise and compare the data in different ways.
 On the second page of the explorer you can see the Resilience Index and many other questions as a map view.
-Allowing for regional comparisons it’s a powerful way of seeing global and regional differences in the data.
+Allowing for regional comparisons is a powerful way of seeing global and regional differences in the data.
 The table in the bottom right provides a tabular view of this data and can be sorted by any of the columns, allowing you to see exactly how countries score relative to each other.
-It is also possible to drilldown into the data using the arrows and sliders in the table header.
+It is also possible to drill down into the data using the arrows and sliders in the table header.

 World Risk Poll Data Explorer map view